recodedecode/lab-styled/README.md

 )
 ```

-### Exchange
+### Modifiers

-If for some reason you need to replace classes that may conflict in some way then you can use the exchange configuration.
-This will take the selected variant and conditional property and replace those classes.
+There are some *edge cases* where you may find yourself needing to *add, remove or replace* classes.
+This may be due to a complex design problem or a conflict in classes themselves.
+In these cases you can use the modifiers configuration.

+The order of operation is deterministic and happens as per the below:

+* `replace` - an *optional* (`string | string[]`) property that will remove all existing classes and replace those values with those listed here.
+* `remove` - an *optional* (`string | string[]`) propery that will remove any listed classes from the existing class list.
+* `add` - an *optional* (`string | string[]`) property that will add new classes to the existing class list.

+Modifiers *should be used sparingly* on edge cases.
+These can easily over complicate your component design for other developers.
+If you find yourself using this too often you should reconsider how you're building your components.

 ```typescript
 // Button.tsx